MatthewEppelsheimer/wp-People-plugin/README.md

 ## Customizing Output ##

+### Overriding the Default Template ###

-Override the default shortcode's HTML output by creating a new filter function hooked to the `people_item_callback` filter.
+You can override the default HTML output for a list of People by creating a new template function and hooking it to the `people_item_callback` filter.

 Here's an example: